nikhilkashid/slate/source/index.md

 > Make sure to replace `CLIENT_ID:CLIENT_SECRET` with your API client ID and secret.

-All the server side requests like create order, get order status, getting details of previous orders must be authenticated with Oauth auth using "client-id:client-secret" as the auth token.
+All the server side requests like create order, get order status, getting details of previous orders must be authenticated with Oauth authorisation using "client-id:client-secret" as the auth token.
 The API request header will look like the following:

 `Authorization: OAuth CLIENT_ID:CLIENT_SECRET`